 Follow this link to hear Dr. Omoto talk about his teaching and research.

-Allen M. Omoto, Ph.D., is a Professor of Psychology in the School of Behavioral and Organizational Sciences at the Claremont Graduate University in Claremont, CA. He earned his B.A. from Kalamazoo College and his Ph.D. from the University of Minnesota.
+Allen M. Omoto, Ph.D., is a Professor of Psychology in the Division of Behavioral and Organizational Sciences at the Claremont Graduate University in Claremont, CA. He earned his B.A. from Kalamazoo College and his Ph.D. from the University of Minnesota.

 He is a social psychologist whose research interests are focused on interpersonal processes, specifically on the social and psychological aspects of volunteerism.
 He has published numerous articles and chapters on topics related to volunteerism and civic participation.
 His current research includes a multi-year study creating and tracking the effects of psychological sense of community among clients, volunteers, and staff in AIDS service organizations, and a project examining volunteerism, religiosity, and physical and psychological health among older adults living in retirement communities.
 These projects utilize diverse research methodologies and have been supported by federal and private foundation research grants.